dojo/docs/dojox/mobile.rst

 Applying a Mobile Device Theme Using CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Selecting the CSS to apply (iphone, android, blackberry or custom) is equally simple:
+Selecting the CSS to apply (iphone, android, blackberry, windows or custom) is equally simple:

 .. html ::